williammichaelcaldwell/resume/README.md

 #### Charlotte, Durham, Raleigh NC
 #### May 1990 – Aug 1995

-Advanced from an entry-level field sales position to a franchise owner responsible for all recruiting, training, team development, sales and operations.
+Advanced from an entry-level field sales position to a regional owner responsible for all recruiting, training, team development, sales and operations.
 Received numerous individual and team sales awards.
+Received invaluable training and mentoring.

 Additional Info: http://vectormarketing.com

+*Vector/Cutco does not work out for 80-90% of those who start.
+It worked out extremely well for me.*

 ---

 #### Multiple Sales Positions
 #### Sept 1995 – May 1998
-Sold insurance for Design Benefit Plans (Health and Life Insurance), various securities for Interstate Johnson Lane (a full service securities brokerage), and office copier and printing equipment for a Xerox Corp. licensed dealer
+Sold insurance for Design Benefit Plans (Health and Life Insurance), securities for Interstate Johnson Lane (a full service securities brokerage), and office copier and printing equipment for a Xerox Corp. licensed dealer, including two weeks of training at the once-famous Xerox University in Leesburg, VA.

 Additional Info: Please ask for any additional details desired.